zain581/zain581/README.md

 - 👋 Hi, I’m @zain581
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently working on web development
-- 💞️ I’m looking to collaborate on numpy and pandas
+- 💞️ I’m looking to collaborate with peoples
 - 📫 How to reach me ...

 <!---